serialport/website/docs/api-stream.md

 Writes data to the given serial port.
 Buffers written data if the port is not open and writes it after the port opens.
 The write operation is non-blocking.
 When it returns, data might still not have been written to the serial port.
 See `drain()`.

 > Some devices, like the Arduino, reset when you open a connection to them.
-In such cases, immediately writing to the device will cause lost data as they wont be ready to receive the data.
-This is often worked around by having the Arduino send a "ready" byte that your Node program waits for before writing.
-You can also often get away with waiting around 400ms.
+In such cases, immediately writing to the device will cause transmitted data to be lost as the devices won't be ready to receive the data.
+This is often worked around by having the Arduino send a "ready" byte that your Node program awaits before writing.
+You can also often get away with waiting a set amount, around 400ms.
 See the `ReadyParser` for a solution to this.

-If a port is disconnected during a write, the write will error in addition to the `close` event.
+If a port is disconnected during a write, the write will produce an error in addition to the `close` event.

-From the [stream docs](https://nodejs.org/api/stream.html#stream_writable_write_chunk_encoding_callback) write errors don't always provide the error in the callback, sometimes they use the error event.
+According to the [stream docs](https://nodejs.org/api/stream.html#stream_writable_write_chunk_encoding_callback), write errors don't always provide the error in the callback; sometimes they use the error event.
 > If an error occurs, the callback may or may not be called with the error as its first argument.
 To reliably detect write errors, add a listener for the 'error' event.

-While this is in the stream docs, this hasn't been observed.
+While this is in the stream docs, it hasn't been observed.

-In addition to the usual `stream.write` arguments (`String` and `Buffer`), `write()` can accept arrays of bytes (positive numbers under 256) which is passed to `Buffer.from([])` for conversion.
-This extra functionality is pretty sweet.
+In addition to the usual `stream.write` arguments (`String` and `Buffer`), `write()` can accept an array of bytes (positive numbers under 256) which is passed to `Buffer.from([])` for conversion.

 Arguments: